Skip to content

 back to home

-Stable Enrichment
+Stable enrichment

 Horses are kept stabled for many reasons, but one of the disadvantages is that the horse is kept in a confined space with restrictions on movement, feeding and interaction with other horses.
 So what more can we do to provide for our horses if they need to be stabled?

-• Last reviewed: 26th June 2024
+• Last reviewed: 22nd November 2024

 Slide 29 Feeding Header Picture Jon Stroud Media Slide 29 Feeding Header Picture Jon Stroud Media